andresfelipe9619/apilados-pipeline/lambda/ingest/LOCAL_TESTING.md

 # Local Testing Framework

-This document describes how to use the local testing framework for the migration lambda.
-The framework allows you to test the migration functionality locally with CSV files before deploying to AWS.
+This document describes how to use the local testing framework for the ingest lambda.
+The framework allows you to simulate S3 event processing locally with CSV files before deploying to AWS.

 ## Quick Start